 Updated: 15 Jun 2006

 The Blues are at the heart of all American music.
 It has influenced Country, Rock, Folk, Jazz, Bluegrass and just about every form of American music we listen to today.
 26 blues progression in C and G tuning, progressing from basic to advanced jazz progression, with chord grids and substitutions explained.

 Exploring jazz chords using a variety of common chord progressions based on songs from the standard jazz repertoire.
 Core Chords are the basic set of chords needed to play a wide range of music, in a variety of styles.
 This set of chords includes basic open position chords, basic movable form chords and the core 4-part "jazz" chords.

 Daily Practice Material for the Contemporary Ukulele

 Updated: 28 Sep 2021

 Daily Practice Material for the Contemporary Ukulele Player is an organized collection of daily practice and reference material for the contemporary ukulele player.
 This material can be used to develop the vocabulary and knowledge necessary for single note playing.

 Comping the Blues Using the 1234 String Chord Family

 Using the blues progression, explore 7th chords using the 1234 string family.
-This is for guitar however the concepts are equally adaptable ego any chordal instrument.
-For ukulele all you need to do is transpose the chords.
+This lesson is for the guitar.
+However, the concepts are equally adaptable ego any chordal instrument.
+For the ukulele, all you need to do is transpose the chords.